alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/data-binding/data-binding.md

   property when the target property changes.
 One example scenario is if you only need to reevaluate the source value from the UI.

-- Not illustrated in the figure is
-  <xref:Alternet.UI.BindingMode.OneTime> binding, which causes the
+ - <xref:Alternet.UI.BindingMode.OneTime> binding causes the
   source property to initialize the target property but doesn't propagate subsequent changes.
 If the data context changes or the object in the data context changes, the change is *not* reflected in the target property.
 This